UniboSecurityResearch/Pk-IOTA/IOTA_src/frontend_complete/README.md

 ## Instructions

 ### 1. Deployment
-  First of all, **deploy the smart contract** that you can find in the folder ../contracts (you can deploy the contract with the online tool _Remix_, for example).
+  First of all, **deploy the smart contract** that you can find in the folder ../contracts (you can deploy the contract with the online tool _Remix_, for example) for EMV version shangai.

 ### 2. Configure the env
   Once the smart contract is deployed, take the address where it is deployed and insert it inside the **.env** file at the property "**REACT_APP_SCBACKEND_ADDRESS**". <br>